What are ulcers?

 - For prevention, be sure to eat foods high in vitamin C. If acidic sources like citrus fruits and tomatoes are bothersome, try apples, asparagus, berries, broccoli, cabbage, melon (cantaloupe, honeydew, watermelon), cauliflower, kiwi, fortified foods (breads, grains, cereal), dark leafy greens (kale, spinach), peppers (especially red bell peppers), and potatoes.

 - Supplements: Avoid frequent use of aspirin and other salicylates, and nonsteroidal anti-inflammatory drugs (NSAIDs).
-Use acetaminophen (Tylenol) or an herbal anti-inflammatory like Zyflamend for the treatment of mild pain instead, but even acetaminophen may not be safe for long-term use.
+Use acetaminophen (Tylenol) or an herbal anti-inflammatory for the treatment of mild pain instead, but even acetaminophen may not be safe for long-term use.
 Don't take steroids unless your doctor insists.

 To protect the lining of your stomach and duodenum take deglycyrrhizinated licorice (DGL), which has excellent soothing and healing properties.
 The dose is one half teaspoon of DGL powder or two tablets of DGL extract (chew these slowly) before or between meals.
 You can continue taking DGL as long as you have symptoms.